094459/newsletter-oss-projects/README.md

 **pagemosaic-website-starter**

 [pagemosaic-website-starter](https://aws-oss.beachgeek.co.uk/3gp) is an open source tool from Alex Pust that helps you to host static websites on AWS, using AWS CDK under the covers from the looks of things.
 To deploy your website, simply transfer your website files to the /platform/web-app directory.
 Following this, execute the command pnpm deploy-platform to initiate the deployment process.
 Nice use of You Tube videos in the README to help you get started. (#181)

+**pristup**

+[pristup](https://aws-oss.beachgeek.co.uk/3se) is along similar lines to the previous project, except this project from my colleague Dark Mesaros, provides a way to generate temporary AWS Console sign-in URLs.
+The purpose of this is to enable your users that do not have AWS Console access, temporary access to it without the need for a username and password.
+As with all of Darko's projects, excellent documentation and examples abound in the README. (#194)

 **promptus**